 One of the most memorable of his injustices was his treatment at the hands of King Saul.
 David had saved Israel from the Philistines by killing the giant, Goliath.
 He won numerous battles for Israel and yet, instead of rewarding David, Saul sought to kill him multiple times.
-Saul saw the writing on the wall; he saw the anointing on David’s life.
-He was jealous of David’s anointing and the victories that David had won against Israel’s enemies, so he sought to kill David multiple times.
+Saul saw the writing on the wall; he saw the anointing on David’s life and knew that David would be king.
+He was jealous of David and the victories that David had won against Israel’s enemies, so he sought to kill David multiple times.

-David was wounded and broken by the maliciousness of Saul and cried out to God to save him from the king, yet he never sought vengeance upon Saul.
+David was wounded and broken-hearted by the maliciousness of Saul and cried out to God to save him from the king, yet he never sought vengeance upon Saul.
 He knew that he was innocent, yet he never held unforgiveness in his heart towards the king who he saw as God’s anointed.
 He kept his focus on God, his anchor, deliverer and healer.

 David’s faith in God stemmed from his history with the true and living God.
 That assurance came from the years that David spent communing with God as he shepherded his father’s flock in the wilderness.
 In those times, David gained a dependence on God; he learned to bask in God’s presence; and he learned to trust God to defend him and his flock against all dangers, including harmful animals.
-David was the shepherd of his flock, but God was his Shepherd.
+David was the shepherd of his flock, but God was the Shepherd of David.
 David stated in Palm 23:1 and 4:

 “The Lord is my shepherd, (verse 1) . . . (and) Yea, though I walk through the valley of the shadow of death, I will fear no evil: for thou art with me. . .” (verse 4).

 So that trust that he experienced as a shepherd helped him to trust in God as he fled from Saul.
 That trust helped him to look to the victory and not harbor unforgiveness toward Saul.
-Psalms 52, 56, 59 and 1 and 2 Samuel recount David’s numerous sufferings.
+Psalms 52, 56, 59 and 2 Samuel recount David’s numerous sufferings.